0xfede/fseh/README.md

 - `*`, default event handler, triggered when a specific event handler was not found.
 If a default handler is not defined and an unknown event is received, an `Error('unhandled')` is returned.

+There are also two special event handlers:
+- `defer`, the event is queue and the machine will attempt to precess it as soon as another state is entered
+- `noop`, the event is ignored, without throwing an error

 ```js
 var Machine = require('fseh').Machine